axone-protocol/docs/docs/whitepaper/usecases.md

 ### 1. DAO-powered hedge fund

 The Data Space incentivize users to share data in order to predict price action.
 Shared data enables to gain an edge in the market by training a DAO-owned algorithm.
 The algorithm takes decisions on the market on how to manage the Data Space treasury.
 Data providers take a performance fee according to their performance.
-More data volume and diversity mean enables greater depth and breadth of analysis, enhanced originality and better signal/noise ratio.
+More data volume and diversity mean enables greater depth and breadth of analysis as well as enhanced originality.

 ### 2. & 3.
 Crypto-native Bloomberg terminal